 Although dental implants are the gold standard tooth replacement option, people who are missing only one or two teeth may be good candidates for bridges or partials.
 Bridges are attached to the teeth surrounding the gap, whereas partial dentures are removable.

 In certain cases, a bridge or partial may be placed immediately after tooth extraction.
 However, in other cases, it may be necessary for a healing period of six to eight weeks.
 During this time, you will be provided with a temporary restoration.
 Once the gums have healed, you’ll return to our office for permanent placement of your bridge or partial.

-To find out more about the dental services offered at Gerard and Moore Dental, call (505)-293-6125 or schedule an online consultation.
-You can also visit us at 8310 Palomas Ave NE Suite A, Albuquerque, NM 87109.
+To find out more about the dental services offered at Gherardi and Moore Dental, call (505)-293-6125 or schedule an online consultation.
+You can also visit Dentist in Albuquerque, NM at 8310 Palomas Ave NE Suite A, Albuquerque, NM 87109.